Ved235/CodeGuard/README.md

   ## Introducing CodeGuard - The open-source tool to obfuscate your JavaScript or Python code

+  > ***Please note we NO LONGER support codeguard.tech domain - the current owner is unknown, we are not responsible for any damages.***

   ## How I got this inspiration?

   **Once upon a time**, I was creating an **project which does really great thing including making meetings, etc.** and this idea came in my mind:

   ***Why would I allow someone steal my code pretending that he wrote that script/code?***

   So, I though why don't I make a code obfuscator to make my code hard to read and nearly impossible to understand?
-So, that's the beginning of **[CodeGuard](https://codeguard.tech)**.
+So, that's the beginning of **CodeGuard**.

   ## How did I make it?
 (Project workflow)